gimlet-io/gimlet-documentation/src/pages/blog/git-the-ironclad-system.md

 Git users often use `git pull` to get the latest version.
 But git pull does two things:
 - it fetches the remote state
-- then tries to bring your working copy up to date with the latest remote state.
+- then tries to bring your working copy up to date with the latest remote state by doing a merge.

 It is much less errorprone if instead of using git pull, you run `git fetch` first,then decide on the strategy to move your working copy version to the latest version.